-I. EXECUTIVE SUMMARY AND PROPOSED QUESTIONS
+1. EXECUTIVE SUMMARY AND RECOMMENDATIONS

 This submission summarizes how cross-border tax abuse by corporations and wealthy individuals jeopardizes CEDAW-protected rights, particularly in developing countries, and illustrates Switzerland's particular contributions to this corrosive phenomenon through its financial secrecy laws and lax rules on corporate reporting and taxation.
-In light of this information, the submitting organizations respectfully request that the Committee on the Elimination of Discrimination against Women include among the issues that Switzerland should address at the review of its combined fourth and fifth periodic reports during the Committee's 65th Session in October 2016, the impact of Swiss banking and tax policies on the resources available for the fulfillment of women's rights in developing countries.
+In light of this information, the submitting organizations respectfully request that the Committee on the Elimination of Discrimination against Women, as part of its review of Switzerland's combined fourth and fifth periodic reports during the Committee's 65th Session, urge the State party to assess and address the impact of its banking and tax policies on the resources available for the fulfillment of women's rights in developing countries.

 Public revenues are essential to the realization of women's rights.
 Over the past two decades, the Committee on the Elimination of Discrimination against Women (CEDAW Committee) has established that State parties to CEDAW need to raise and spend adequate resources, in a non-discriminatory manner, in order to fulfill their treaty obligations to ensure substantive equality for women.
 When government budgets fall short, women often suffer disproportionately from underfunded services, spending cuts, increased reliance on regressive revenue sources, and greater dependence on largely unpaid care work that women often perform.
-One of the most significant drains on public budgets today, which disproportionately affects developing countries, is the loss of tax revenue to cross-border tax abuse by corporations and individuals seeking to avoid or minimize their tax payments.
+One of the most significant drains on public budgets today is the loss of tax revenue to cross-border tax abuse by corporations and individuals seeking to avoid or minimize their tax payments-a phenomenon that disproportionately affects developing countries.
 Such abuse is enabled by the conduct of States that maintain financial secrecy laws and lax rules on corporate reporting and taxation.

-This submission highlights the role played by Switzerland, as one of the world's leading financial secrecy jurisdictions, in facilitating large-scale cross-border tax abuse that deprives other States of the public resources needed to fulfill women's rights and promote their substantive equality.
-It argues that Swiss policy and practice in the tax and financial domains calls into question Switzerland's compliance with its obligations under Article 2 of CEDAW, read in conjunction with its duties as a State party to other international human rights treaties, including the International Covenant on Economic, Social and Cultural Rights (ICESCR), to realize women's rights both within and outside its territory.
+This submission highlights the role played by Switzerland, as one of the world's leading financial secrecy jurisdictions, in facilitating large-scale cross-border tax abuse that deprives other States of the public resources needed to fulfill women's rights and promote substantive equality.
+It argues that Swiss policy and practice in the tax and financial domains calls into question Switzerland's compliance with its obligations under Article 2 of CEDAW-read in conjunction with its duties as a State party to other international human rights treaties, including the International Covenant on Economic, Social and Cultural Rights (ICESCR)-to realize women's rights both within and outside its territory.
 These obligations include Switzerland's duties: to refrain from making laws and policies which directly or indirectly result in the denial of women's equal enjoyment of their rights, extraterritorially as well as within its jurisdiction; to protect against private conduct that has such effect, including through the regulation of the banking sector and other private actors subject to its jurisdiction; and to cooperate internationally to mobilize the maximum available resources for the universal fulfillment of women's economic, social, and cultural rights and to create an international enabling environment conducive to this goal.